warriorstar-orion/avulto/docs/source/api/dme.rst

    .. method:: typedecl(path: Path | str) -> TypeDecl

       Returns the :class:`TypeDecl` of the type given by *path* if it exists.
+      Note that the dictionary :attr:`types` is analogous to using this method.

+   .. property:: types
+      :type: dict[Path, TypeDecl]

+      A mapping of type paths to their :class:`TypeDecl`\s.

 .. class:: ProcDecl